Digital camera jargon buster

 Depth of field (DOF)

 This is the part of the photo, from foreground to background, that is in focus.
-A shallow depth of field, as often used in portraits, shows the subject's face in focus while the background is softer.
+A shallow depth of field, as is often used in portraits, shows the subject's face in focus while the background is softer.
 A deep depth of field, which tends to be used in landscapes or group shots, shows everything in sharp focus.
 Adjusting aperture is the main way of changing the depth of field.

 Digital SLR (DSLR)